Diary Studies

 We also encourage you to read the chapter on screener surveys carefully—you’ll need a good screener to find participants who are not only qualified to answer your questions, but who are willing and communicative enough to stick with the demands of a long-term research study.

-Tony Turner, UX Researcher at Meta, emphasizes the importance of screening for articulation in diary study recruitment:
+UX Researcher Tony Turner emphasizes the importance of screening for articulation in diary study recruitment:

 “The key thing is to [have] screeners that get at how interactive the participant is in terms of answering questions and things like that.
 So having questions in the screener that give them an opportunity to be verbose (or not) and learning about them that way.”